What is Capital Budgeting Techniques?

 #2 – Payback Period

 It is calculated by how many years it is required to recover the amount of investment done.
-Shorter paybacks are more attractive than longer payback periods.
+Shorter paybacks are more attractive than more extended payback periods.
 Let’s calculate the payback period for the below investment:-

-For example, there is an initial investment of ₹1000 in a project and it generates a cash flow of ₹ 300 for the next 5 years.
+For example, there is an initial investment of ₹1000 in a project, and it generates a cash flow of ₹ 300 for the next five years.